hoangsonww/Django-Poll-Application/README.md

 # The Django Poll Application

-This repository hosts a poll application that was built with Django, designed to showcase fundamental Django concepts like models, views, templates, and the admin interface.
+This repository hosts a simple, lightweight poll application that was built with Django, designed to showcase fundamental Django concepts like models, views, templates, and the admin interface.

 ## Table of Contents
 - [User Interface](#user-interface)